pascallaliberte/sharpen.page/index.md

 I hope you'll be able to [join the next landing page review meetup][review-meetup-signup].
 Meet some people, have your own page reviewed if you like.
 Learn from the process.

 Or maybe, if you're curious, here's [what else I offer](/offerings).
 I got my services listed there, some diy resources too, including articles I publish every Friday.
-You can also find me on [Twitter][twitter].
+You can also find me on [Twitter][twitter] and on [IndieHackers][indiehackers].

 Stay sharp!